khuppenbauer/MapSeven.Neos.FormBundle/README.md

 # MapSeven.Neos.FormBundle

-This Bundle contains various stuff to work with the TYPO3.Form Package in NeosCMS
+This Bundle contains various stuff to work with the Neos.Form Package in Neos CMS
 ## Installation
 `composer require mapseven/neos-formbundle`